andrewcgaitskell/dmx-fire-effects/README.md

 # dmx-fire-effects
-Attemp to use M5Stack Core 2 and Sparkfun Thing DMX Unit to create fire effects
+Attempt to use M5Stack Core 2 with DMX Unit and Sparkfun Thing DMX Unit to create fire effects